-So, you’re wondering why the Caribbean water is so blue, right?
+Are you wondering why is the Caribbean water so blue?

 There are a few different factors that contribute to the Caribbean sea being so clear.